NON-STATE ACTORS IN EDUCATION

 Independent, non-state schools

-Private schools in Kiribati are established and managed by non-state actors.
-According to the 2016 Educational Statistic Digest, currently, non-state provision is provided by denominational schools in junior and senior secondary education where education can be sectarian.
-In Kiribati, the involvement of non-state actors in education is mostly at the Early Childhood Care and Education level and the senior secondary education.
+Private schools are established and managed by non-state actors, and mostly operate at early childhood and senior secondary level.
+According to the 2016 Educational Statistic Digest, non-state provision is provided by denominational schools at junior and senior secondary level.

 State-funded (government-aided), non-state schools